Our personnel should:

 The UN has a zero tolerance policy with respect to sexual exploitation and abuse.

 This includes any sexual activity with minors or any actual or threatened physical intrusion of a sexual nature, whether by force or under unequal or coercive conditions; any actual or attempted abuse of position of vulnerability, differential power or trust, for sexual purposes, including, but not limited to, profiting monetarily, socially or politically from the sexual exploitation of another.
 This includes acts of transactional sex, solicitation of transactional sex, and exploitative relationships.
-In addition, military and police personnel in most of our missions have non-fraternization policies making relations with beneficiaries of assistance a breach of the standards of conduct.
+In addition, military and police personnel have non-fraternization policies making relations with beneficiaries of assistance a breach of the standards of conduct.

 See how allegations of sexual exploitation and abuse involving UN Personnel are managed in this infographic: